Inverse problem of correlation functions in holography: Introduction

 This paper will give a positive answer.
 It will propose a new method about bulk reconstruction for a static asymptotically AdS black brane/hole by solving the inverse problem of 2-point correlation functions.
 This supplies a possibility to ``directly measure'' the corresponding holographic spacetime.
 The purpose of following parts is to present a proof of following theorem, \begin{theorem} For a stable planar symmetric static asymptotically AdS black brane, the bulk geometry can be reconstructed from the boundary frequency 2-point correlation functions of arbitrary two probe scalar operators that are dual to Klein-Gordon fields in the bulk. \end{theorem} It will also give explicit steps about how to reconstruct the bulk metric by using BTZ black hole as a concrete example.
 Here it uses the Klein-Gorden field to explain the main idea of this reconstruction.
 At the end of this paper, it will show that this requirement can be relaxed.
+It is important to note that our method requires the bulk should have a globally planar symmetry, so it may do not work on some spacetimes with complex structures (e.g. a bulk which is gluing of multiple distinct spacetimes).